Analysis of market weights under volatility-stabilized market models: Description of market weights under VSM models

-The other consideration is whether $\sigma_a$ is finite or not.
+The other consideration is whether or not $\sigma_a$ is finite.
 The sum $\zeta$ is a BESQ process of dimension $\theta_0$.
 This process is transient if and only if $\theta_0 > 2$.
-Thus, under the assumptions in Proposition \ref{exitderiv}, the finiteness of $\sigma_1$ holds with probability one.
+Thus, under the assumptions in Proposition~\ref{exitderiv}, the finiteness of $\sigma _1$ holds with probability one.